MicrosoftDocs/Viva/Viva/connections/viva-connections-analytics.md

 2. Connect to SharePoint as a [Global Administrator or SharePoint Administrator](/sharepoint/sharepoint-admin-role) in Microsoft 365.
 To learn how, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

-3. Connect to tenant's SharePoint service by running below command:
+3. Connect to tenant's SharePoint service by running the following command:

     Run `Connect-SPOService -Url <sharepoint admin URL> -Credential <credentials>`

 4. Enter the password in the password prompt.
-5. Run `Get-SPOTenant` to view the Tenant admin Settings.
+5. Run `Get-SPOTenant` to view the tenant admin Settings.
 6. Locate the "DisableVivaConnectionsAnalytics" setting.
 7. Enable or disable the setting by running the following command: